-1. To avoid duplicate user records, ensure that the user email addresses recorded in the Microsoft Office 365 Online Service are saved in the user records visible in Enterprise > All Users.
+1. To avoid duplicate user records, ensure that the user email addresses recorded in Microsoft Office 365 are saved in the user records visible in Enterprise > All Users.

 These may be called "compliance users" after the compliance database table where they are saved.
 The Microsoft Office 365 email addresses may be saved in either the Email field or the Alternate email field (both on the Details tab of the user properties).
-Common practice is to preserve the corporate email address in the first of these, and save the one from the Microsoft Office 365 Online Service in the Alternate email field.
+Common practice is to preserve the corporate email address in the first of these, and save the one from Microsoft Office 365 in the Alternate email field.

 Tip: If you have many records to update, consider preparing a spreadsheet that lists your enterprise (Active Directory) email addresses against the Office 365 email addresses for each user, and creating a business adapter to update your records from the spreadsheet by inserting the Office 365 email addresses into the ComplianceUser.AlternateEmail column in your compliance database.
-Of course, if it is not practical to do this preparation before your first import from the Microsoft Office 365 Online Service, you can add the Office 365 email addresses to your AD-based user records at any time.
+Of course, if it is not practical to do this preparation before your first import from Microsoft Office 365, you can add the Office 365 email addresses to your AD-based user records at any time.
 Thereafter, the next full import and compliance calculation removes any duplicate user records, based on the now-matching email addresses.

-- 2. Ensure that you have created and scheduled a connector from FlexNet Manager Suite for each tenant of the Microsoft Office 365 Online Service. - Typically, each enterprise is represented as a single tenant, although mergers and acquisitions may mean that your enterprise has multiple Microsoft tenants.
-For details on how to create and schedule a connector to Microsoft Office 365, see Creating Connections to Microsoft Office 365 Online Service. - 3.
-During the next discovery and inventory collection (following a scheduled connection and the upload of the resulting data), FlexNet Manager Suite creates or updates the following objects:
+2. Ensure that you have created and scheduled a connector from FlexNet Manager Suite for each tenant of Microsoft Office 365.

+Typically, each enterprise is represented as a single tenant, although mergers and acquisitions may mean that your enterprise has multiple Microsoft tenants.
+For details on how to create and schedule a connector to Microsoft Office 365, see Creating Connections using the Microsoft 365 Connector.